Transport and Voluntary National Reviews of SDGs Implementation

 The 2030 Agenda encourages member states to submit Voluntary National Reviews (VNRs) to the United Nations High-Level Political Forum on Sustainable Development (HLPF), which has been convening annually since 2016 under the auspices of the United Nations Economic and Social Council (ECOSOC).
 The VNR process aims to facilitate the sharing of experiences among countries, including successes, challenges and lessons learned, with a view to accelerating the implementation of the 2030 Agenda.

-Since the first HLPF in 2016, SLOCAT has been assessing transport references in the VNRs submitted each year.
+Since the first HLPF in 2016, SLOCAT has been assessing the transport dimension in VNRs.
 The assessment aims to:

 - Provide a useful resource for policy-makers to better understand the role of transport in achieving the SDGs;